 In this dissertation project the perspective is taken that social action, which includes meaningful action related to other persons, is always marked by a bodily aspect.
 Therefore it is assumed that also social services work, which is oriented towards its addressees, is bodily steeped.
 Which consequences of social services work arise in the context of bodily representation, construction and possible transformation of social order is an empirically open question.
 Based on the work of socio-pedagogical fan projects, the qualitative research design aims to show how the social services work is embodied by the addressees and how the consequences affect the construction/transformation of the addressee’s social reality.
 Especially the bodily impulse and experience of the fans in the context of football and the accompanying work of the fan projects establish the opportunity to explore the embodied consequences of social services work in differentiated manner.

-In Germany an increasing health inequality can be observed.
-With the entry into force of the Prevention Act (PrävG) at the beginning of 2016, the social situation and non-medical health promotion were strengthened and at the same time the importance of personal responsibility as an expected standard was emphasized.
-By promoting the self-determined health-oriented action of the addressees, a contribution is to be made to reducing socially-related inequality of health opportunities.
-What the invocation by the field of social-related health promotion means for the addressees and what consequences they make relevant or not for their (healthy) lives has not yet been empirically investigated and is the subject of this research work.
+An increasing health inequality is observed in Germany.
+With the entry into force of the Prevention Act (PrävG) at the beginning of 2016, the social situation and non-medical health promotion were strengthened.
+By promoting the self-determined health-oriented actions of the addressees, a contribution should be made to reducing socially-related inequality of health opportunities.

 The main purpose of residential child care (Heimerziehung) is to ensure the wellbeing of children and adolescents as well as to promote their development, education and participation.
 In addition, child and youth welfare services shall improve upbringing conditions in birth families.
 In impact studies on residential child care, which focus on the biographical development of young people, co-operation with (birth) parents is recognised as an important impact factor.
 Careleaver research and discourses on ombudsmanship in child and youth welfare offer an increasing insight into young people’s perspectives on residential child care (and other forms of upbringing support).
 How (birth) parents experience residential child care is empirically underrepresented in youth welfare research.
 The research project focuses on this perspective and examines the consequences of residential child care for parents as addressees of this social services work.

 According to german child and youth welfare statistics, the number of procedures initiated by schools to assess a risk to the well-being of a child (§ 8a SGB VIII, German Child and Youth Welfare Code) has risen significantly in recent years.
-If a child’s welfare is endangered, placement in residential youth welfare services often follow.
-Which mechanisms are relevant that pupils become addressees of (residential) child and youth welfare services, is an empirically open question.
-By using a dispositive analysis this habilitation project will focus how the ‘dispositive of the addressee of forms of residential youth welfare services (co-)initiated by schools’ is constituted in its powerful connections.
-In this way, primary and secondary consequences that arise within this complex process for the addressed pupils and other dimensions of the dispositive, e.g. school, youth welfare department or residential child and youth care, can be taken into account.
+If there is a need for support from the point of view of the youth welfare department, welfare services are often installed.
+Which mechanisms are relevant that pupils become addressees of child and youth welfare services, is an empirically open question.
+By using a dispositive analysis this habilitation project will focus how the ‘dispositive of the addressee of youth welfare services (co-)initiated by schools’ is constituted in its powerful connections.
+In this way, primary and secondary consequences that arise within this complex process for the addressed pupils and other dimensions of the dispositive, e.g. school, youth welfare department or the social welfare service, can be taken into account.

 5 Central Questions